EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_2.md

 # Lesson 2 - "Data exploration and basic statistics"

 ## Learning objectives
-* know how to read-in count matrices from bioinformatic analysis of sequence data
+* read-in count matrices from bioinformatic analysis of sequence data
+* process annotations for microbiome taxa or resistome features
 * be able to explore and summarize bioinformatic results using diversity indices basic plots
 * make statistical comparisons between sample groups